All Episodes

 These very same people now who sought to expand the party by essentially marginalizing conservatives and bringing in their buddies, the moderates, the independents, even some liberals, are now demanding that the people they took for granted, us and the evangelicals and so forth, continue to follow them, continue to be swayed by their demeaning and condescending lectures.

-All right, so this is a lament.
+So this is a lament.

 You've heard it all week.

-This is how we're growing the Republican Party, we're growing it, we're putting a big tent, we're bringing all these independents, liberals, moderates, as liberals, independents, and moderates.
+We're bringing all these independents, liberals, moderates as liberals, independents, and moderates.

-Last night, CNN, Anderson Cooper 360, fill-in host John King, speaking with his fiance, the reporter at Dana Bash about Senator McCain's problems with conservatives.
+Last night, CNN, Anderson Cooper 360, fill-in host John King speaking with his fiancé, the reporter at Dana Bash, about Senator McCain's problems with conservatives.

 I was on his bus and he was talking about this.